Everything You Need to Know about Sun Outdoors Rocky Mountains

-Surrounding the pool area, River Run has several lawn game stations and fire pits, all surrounded by lovely landscaping.
+Surrounding the pool area, Sun Outdoors Rocky Mountains has several lawn game stations and fire pits, all surrounded by lovely landscaping.
 This is where I really felt the most like I was at a resort, since there were plenty of places to relax and play.
 We could have stayed entertained for the full week without leaving the park.

-In addition to the pool center, River Run has a sports game area, with basketball, gaga ball, volleyball, pickleball, jumping pad, playground, and more.
+In addition to the pool center, Sun Outdoors Rocky Mountains has a sports game area, with basketball, gaga ball, volleyball, pickleball, jumping pad, playground, and more.
 Check out the park map to see the layout.
 While we were there, a vendor was offering bike rentals.
 This is a great park for long boards and bikes since it is huge and paved.
 They also rent golf carts.
 This is a park where you can get a lot of use out of those.

-Another focal point at River Run are the lakes and ponds.
+Another focal point at Sun Outdoors Rocky Mountains are the lakes and ponds.
 Aside from just looking pretty, these also provide recreation, with onsite SUP and kayak rentals (or bring your own).
 We didn’t get a chance to get on the water, but we did make use of the smaller fishing pond, where we each caught a couple of trout.
 You need to ask at the front desk about what type of fishing licenses/permits are required, as there are different rules for the ponds and the creek that runs through the park.

 Though it’s not part of the resort, just across the street, you will find a dog park with great play equipment.
 There are also some walking trails, including one that goes up a hill and offers a bird’s-eye view of the RV park.

 Since I was teaching summer school online during our trip, good internet access was essential.
-River Run has free WiFi that is actually pretty decent.
+Sun Outdoors Rocky Mountains has free WiFi that is actually pretty decent.
 While we were there, I would say the campground was 80-90% full, and the available WiFi worked well enough for most needs.